How exactly does enhanced CPC work?

 But here’s a trade secret for you.
 The general consensus among digital strategists is that it’s best to use manual bidding.

 When you use manual bidding, you have more control over how much you spend every month.
 You can use your spreadsheet to run various “what if” scenarios and determine your profit margin.

 It’s much more difficult to play “what if” with Enhanced CPC.
-That’s because you’re not sure what the AdWords algorithm is going to set for your max bid.
+That’s because you’re not sure what the Google Ads algorithm is going to set for your max bid.

 There’s another reason why you might want to avoid Enhanced CPC.
 It makes marketing too easy.

-If you’re letting AdWords adjust your bids to land more customers, then you’re not targeting specific segments within your market.
-You’re just letting AdWords find you more clicks.
+If you’re letting Google Ads adjust your bids to land more customers, then you’re not targeting specific segments within your market.
+You’re just letting Google Ads find you more clicks.
 That’s about ad placement – not getting to know your audience.

 As a result, your sales could be much better if you were running tailor-made ads to specific groups of people in your target market.

-For example: let’s say that female photographers who do a lot of food photography prefer your tripods more than anybody else.
+For example: let’s say that female photographers who specialize in food photography prefer your tripods more than anybody else.